 Deep fried potatoes, which in the US usually go by the misnomer “French fries“, have suffered from association with fast food and the modern aversion to deep fried foods in general, but a well-made batch of pommes frites is one of the tastiest ways to prepare potatoes.
 And while they will never qualify as health food, if made properly and eaten in moderation, they fit perfectly well in a well-balanced diet.

-The other ‘tricks’ aim to avoid greasiness.
 Make sure to fry your potato pieces in small batches, with plenty of room for the oil to encase each piece and seal it.
-This also helps maintains a more constant temperature—as with any deep frying, you want to avoid allowing the temperature of the oil to drop too much or the oil will be absorbed more readily into the food you are frying.
 After each round of frying, pat the potato pieces dry of any excess oil, gingerly so you don’t crush them—or burn your fingers on the hot oil—and keep them on a grate in a warm oven while you continue frying the other batches.
 (The grate lets air circulate around the top and bottom, which helps keep them crisp.)

 Once all your potato pieces are nicely fried to a golden brown, sprinkle them generously with salt and serve immediately.
 If you need to, you can hold them on a grate in a warm oven for a few minutes—but not too long—but if you do, only salt them just before serving or they may go soggy.

-NOTES: Even though they are very much in vogue these days, better not to use those young yellow-fleshed, thin-skinned potatoes that you would use for a sauté, potato salad or gratin, but rather use the larger, starchy kind that you would use for mashed potatoes.
+Even though they are very much in vogue these days, for pommes frites it’s better not to use those young yellow-fleshed, thin-skinned potatoes that you would use for a sauté, potato salad or gratin.
+Instead, use the larger, starchy kind that you would use for mashed potatoes.
 The starch helps the fries to brown as they should while getting soft and creamy inside.
 In North America, Idaho or Russet potatoes work well, as do so called ‘all purpose’ potatoes.
 I read that Yukon Golds also have a following, although I have not tried them made this way.

 You can cut potatoes either thinly or thickly.
 In France, thick-cut fries are called “pommes Pont-Neuf”[or simply "pommes frites", about 10 millimeters (3/8 inch), while "pommes allumettes" (matchstick potatoes) are cut about 7 millimeters (1/4 inch) thick and "pommes pailles" (potato straws) only about 3–4 millimeters (⅛ inch).
 The very thinnest French fries do not need the double fry technique, but cutting them that finely can be very fussy for home cooks.